Authorities: Tornado damages homes, causes some injuries | WHIZ News

 SHELBY, Ohio (AP) — The National Weather Service says a tornado damaged some homes and businesses and caused some injuries in a section of Ohio and a possible tornado damaged mobile homes in another part of the state.
 No deaths were reported.

-Meteorologist Doug Frank in the Weather Service’s Cleveland office said Monday that a tornado touched down Sunday evening in Shelby.
+Meteorologist Doug Kahn in the weather service’s Cleveland office said Monday that a tornado touched down Sunday in Shelby.
 The Richland County Emergency Management Agency said it damaged about a half-dozen homes and at least six people were injured in the area roughly 90 miles (145 kilometers) southwest of Cleveland.

-The Weather Service’s Wilmington office says a possible tornado also swept through part of Clark County in western Ohio, damaging some mobile homes.
+The service’s Wilmington office says a possible tornado also swept through part of Clark County in western Ohio, damaging some mobile homes.
 There were no immediate reports of any injuries.

-Note: This story has been corrected to show that the meteorologist’s name is Doug Kahn, not Doug Frank.